CSUChico-CSCI540/CSCI540-BombLab/README.md

 Save the *bombk.tar* file to a (protected) directory in which you plan to do your work.
 Then give the command: *tar -xvf bombk.tar*

 This will create a directory called *./bombk* with the following files:
-

 * **README:** Identifies the bomb and its owners.
 * **bomb:** The executable binary bomb.
-* **bomb.c:** Source file with the bomb’s main routine and a friendly greeting from Dr. Evil.
+* **bomb.c:** Source file with the bomb’s main routine and a friendly greeting from Dr. Evil.

-If for some reason you request multiple bombs, this is not a problem.
+If for some reason you request multiple bombs, this is not a problem.
 Choose one bomb to work on and delete the rest.
 Or you could choose to solve multiple; however, only one will be graded.

 ###Step 2: Defuse Your Bomb